What does it take to start a small business?

 A dream?
 An innovative idea?
 A boatload of determination and hard work?

 Yes, yes, and most definitely, yes.
 It also takes some funding.
-That can include your own cash, business loans, or money from investors, friends, and family.
+That can include your own cash, business loans, or money from investors, friends, or family.

 There is one source of funding that often can get overlooked: a small business grant.

-A small business grant is money that’s typically available to businesses whose work contributes to specific goals of government agencies, nonprofit organizations, and even for-profit companies as a few examples.
+A small business grant is money that’s typically available to businesses whose work contributes to specific goals of government agencies, nonprofit organizations, and even for-profit companies, as just a few examples.

-It’s also money that usually doesn’t have to be repaid, which can make it a very attractive source of funding.
+It’s also money that usually doesn’t have to be repaid, which can make it an attractive source of funding.

-We can help make the process easier to understand by showing you where to look for small business grants and how to apply for them.
+We can help by showing you where to look for small business grants and how to apply for them.

 You can easily navigate to a “small business” section to help narrow your search.
 However, to get all the details on the grant, you’ll likely have to pay to subscribe.